chrthomsen/pygrametl/docs/examples/testing.rst

 	    self.initial.assertEqual()

 The method :meth:`.setUpClass()` is executed before the tests (methods starting with :attr:`test_`) in the class are executed.
-The method requests a database connection from DTT on Line 4 and defines a Drawn Table with the initial state of the dimension in Line 5.
+The method first requests a database connection from DTT and then defines a Drawn Table with the initial state of the dimension.
 By creating them in :meth:`.setUpClass()`, they are only initialized once and can be reused for each test.
-To ensure the tests do not affect each other, which would make the result depend on the execution order of the tests, the ``book`` table in the database is reset before each test by :meth:`.setUp()`.
-Then on Line 15 and Line 21, the tests are implemented as separate methods. :meth:`.test_insertNew()` tests that a row that currently does not exist in ``book`` is inserted correctly, while :meth:`.test_insertExisting()` ensures that an already existing row does not become duplicated.
+To ensure the tests do not affect each other, which would make the result depend on the execution order of the tests, the ``book`` table in the database is created and filled before each test by :meth:`.setUp()` and subsequently dropped after the test by :meth:`tearDown()`.
+Finally, the tests are implemented as separate methods. :meth:`.test_insertNew()` tests that a row that currently does not exist in ``book`` is inserted correctly, while :meth:`.test_insertExisting()` ensures that an already existing row does not become duplicated.
 In this example,